-A copy of our Annual Report on Form 10-K for the year ended December 31, 2011, is enclosed or being made available with this Proxy Statement.
-We filed our Annual Report on Form 10-K with the SEC on February 28, 2012.
-Stockholders may obtain a copy of our Annual Report on Form 10-K, including the financial statements, without charge, by writing to our investor relations department at our principal executive office located at 15 Skyline Drive, Hawthorne, New York 10532.
+A copy of our Annual Report on Form 10-K for the year ended December 31, 2012, is enclosed or being made available with this Proxy Statement.
+We filed our Annual Report on Form 10-K with the SEC on February 28, 2013.
+Stockholders may obtain a copy of our Annual Report on Form 10-K, including the financial statements, without charge, by writing to our communications department at our principal executive office located at 420 Saw Mill River Road, Ardsley, New York 10502.
 Our Annual Report on Form 10-K and the other filings that we make with the SEC can also be accessed on our website at www.acorda.com.
-We will also furnish any exhibit to our Annual Report on Form 10-K, as amended, if specifically requested.
+We will also furnish any exhibit to our Annual Report on Form 10-K, if specifically requested.